top of page

 GALLERY CELEBRATION

-Please join us for the Exhibition Celebration of LARRY MASTER: A LENS ON WILDLIFE.
+Please join us for the Exhibition Celebration of THE ELEMENTS: IMAGES OF HOPE.

-Dr. Larry Master will be in attendance to talk about his photography.
+Dan Keegan will be in attendance to talk about his work.
 Refreshments will be served.
 Free and open to the public!

 Admission free